 This tendency to not always test the market can have complex effects; sometimes it is an opportunity to talk the customer out of a formal tender process and instead encourage them to negotiate a contract.
 However, more often than not the buyer relegates smaller procurement decisions to items that have less impact on their business and tend to just continue using the same supplier (assuming they are performing well enough).

 This becomes a major challenge if you are a supplier of products and services that consistently fall into this category.
 As an example, consider the multitude of buying decisions that a high volume residential construction company needs to make.
 Would they be bothered changing supplier for items that cost less than $500 per home?
 It's not their biggest problem to solve.

 B2b marketing taps into different buying emotions

-While b2b prospects are generally not highly influenced by impulse or status, they do have other business or personal motivations.
+While B2B prospects are generally not buying on impulse , they do have personal motivations.

 But, don’t be mislead into believing that all business-to-business transactions are always logical.

 Occasionally (for example) internal power struggles take place between individuals or departments and battles of wills and egos results in the purchasing decision being based on who has the strongest personality rather than what is right.

 Some people will take it personally if the purchasing option that they have been advocating and promoting is not selected; they will see it as a slap in the face, a loss of credibility, and a blow to their career aspirations.
 Things can get silly.

 Purchasing decisions can have political consequences; look at the current battle regarding Australia’s need to upgrade its submarine fleet.
 And occasionally, sometimes shortly after a major contract has been let, magically a new swimming pool appears in the backyard of one of the people involved in the purchasing decision.